-Bridge Conceptual Design on Alberta Transportation projects must be in accordance with the following document.
+Bridge Conceptual Design on our projects must be in accordance with the Bridge Conceptual Design Guidelines

-Reference Documents that support these guidelines are available.
-Documents of particular interest include:
+Reference documents that support these guidelines are available.
+Documents of interest include:

-- Context of Extreme Floods in Alberta – the basis for the Department's approach to design flow determination.
+- Context of Extreme Floods in Alberta (PDF, 117 KB) – The basis for our approach to design flow determination.

-- Evaluation of Open Channel Flow Equations – development of the Department's open channel flow equation used on larger rivers.
+- Evaluation of Open Channel Flow Equations (PDF, 58 KB) – Development of the open channel flow equation used on larger rivers.

-- Development of Runoff Depth Map for Alberta – discusses the development of the Runoff Depth Map by the Department and its application to the design discharge.
+- Development of Runoff Depth Map for Alberta (PDF, 195 KB) – Discusses the development of the Runoff Depth Map by the Department and its application to the design discharge.

-- Illustrated Guide to Bridge Conceptual Design – a presentation based on sample application of the Bridge Planning Geometrics tool;
+- Illustrated Guide to Bridge Conceptual Design (PDF, 4.2 MB) – A presentation based on sample application of the Bridge Planning Geometrics tool

-- Report on Six Case Studies of Flood Frequency Analysis (April 2001 – pdf 2.7MB)
+- Report on Six Case Studies of Flood Frequency Analysis (April 2001)

-- HIS – The Hydrotechnical Information System developed by the Department provides basic information about every bridge owned by the Department.
+- HIS – The Hydrotechnical Information System provides basic information about every bridge we own.
 Information may include year of construction, size, location, documented flood observations, hydrotechnical file histories and summaries, hydrotechnical inspections, and stream profiles (based on DEM data).

 - Flow Profile – Performs 1D calculation of section averaged depths and velocities through a system of channel and structure elements.
 It is based on a combination of Gradually Varied Flow and Rapidly Varied Flow calculations.
 The software can be used to model multi-slope culverts and constricted bridge openings.
 This is the Department's preferred hydraulics modelling tool.